-- Exchange Programs (EX), Customized Study Programs (CS), Double Degree Programs (DD) In principle, the period during which the student studies abroad is counted towards the number of years of enrollment at Waseda University. - (2) Privately Funded Study Abroad In principle, the period during which you study abroad is not counted towards the number of years of
+- Exchange Programs (EX), Customized Study Programs (CS), Double Degree Programs (DD) In principle, the period of study abroad is counted towards the number of years of enrollment at Waseda University. - (2) Privately Funded Study Abroad - In principle, the period of study abroad is not counted towards the number of years of enrolment at Waseda University.
+However, if the credits that you obtain at the host university are accepted as necessary credits for graduation from the SPSE, it is possible to count up to 1 year of study abroad towards the "number of years of enrolment" at Waseda University and graduate in 4 or 4.5 years, including the period of study abroad.